Scroll Top

 For families with children 12 years and older who are active and adventurous, Musekese is an amazing family option which would be great fun, exclusive and varied in terms of activities.
 Musekese is not however so suitable for younger children, though the camp can be booked exclusively for family groups with children under 12 years old (please note children under 14 years old are not permitted to walk).

-Musekese Conservation works closely with Zambia’s Department of National Parks & Wildlife, Panthera, the Zambian Carnivore Programme and Game Rangers International to build capacity for law enforcement and conservation groups in and around Kafue National Park.
+Musekese Conservation, a charity founded by Classic Zambia, owners of Musekese Camp, works closely with Zambia’s Department of National Parks & Wildlife, Panthera, the Zambian Carnivore Programme and Game Rangers International to build capacity for law enforcement and conservation groups in and around Kafue National Park.
 They work to protect the park from illegal and unsustainable purpose by paroling, recovering illegal snares, bicycles and shotguns, apprehending suspects and confiscating hundreds of kilograms of illegal bush meat.
 They aim to establish a permanent anti-poaching base, train wildlife police officers and community scouts, patrol teams, implement digital radio systems and the Spatial Monitoring & Reporting Tool to store and analyse collected data.
 The organisation also works with local communities to build a positive relationship.

 ALTERNATIVE CAMPS IN Kafue National Park